- Departmental Financial Assistance

 - Tax Information

-Entering and second year students traditionally have teaching assistant or graduate student researcher positions (TA or GSR) and tuition and fee fellowships from the Department.
-Domestic students apply for California residency during the first year which eliminates non-resident tuition effective year two.
-International students making satisfactory academic progress are eligible for renewing tuition fellowships.
+Entering and second year students traditionally have Teaching Assistant (TA) or Graduate Student Researcher (GSR) positions and tuition and fee fellowships from the Department.
+Domestic students are required to apply for California residency during the first year which eliminates non-resident tuition effective year two.
+Starting Fall 2015, international students making satisfactory academic progress are eligible for the International Doctoral Recruitment Fellowship (IDRF) is automatically awarded to all new international doctoral students, which pays for a significant portion of the non-resident supplemental tuition (NRST) that international doctoral students are charged.
 Students are also encouraged to apply for industrial fellowships and fellowships from Federal agencies.
 Select departmental and campus-wide fellowships are awarded to incoming and current students demonstrating exceptional undergraduate and graduate academic achievement.

 Advanced students are supported by graduate student researcher positions, or occasionally, by fellowships or TA positions.